barionleg/cesium.wiki.gs/Contributor's-Guide.md

 We are a community that encourages contributions.
 Join us.
-Check out our [roadmap](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Roadmap); join the [development mailing list](https://groups.google.com/d/forum/cesium-dev); and start hacking.
+Read about the engine's [architecture](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Architecture); check out our [roadmap](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Roadmap); join the [development mailing list](https://groups.google.com/d/forum/cesium-dev); and start hacking.

 ## Getting the Code